XFarooqi/jupyter-book/content/features/limits.md

 The beginning and ending dollar signs (`$`) are the delimiters for the TeX markup.

-## Build the book's site HTML locally
+## Build the book's HTML locally

 Once you've generated the markdown for your notebooks and installed the necessary dependencies.
-You are ready to build your site HTML.
+You are ready to build your book HTML.

 Ensure that your notebooks have been converted to markdown, there should be a collection of them in `_build/`.

-In order to locally build your site's HTML with Jekyll, you'll need to either install a container software (Docker or Singularity) or Ruby.
+In order to locally build your book's HTML with Jekyll, you'll need to either install a container software (Docker or Singularity) or Ruby.

 In our experience, we've found that [containers](https://www.docker.com/resources/what-container)